yongkyuns/yongkyuns.github.io/_pages/about.md

 in software development to address important societal problems.
 If this sounds interesting, please feel free to reach out.
 When not working, I enjoy spending time with my kids and watch them grow.
-Designing humans is full of faults, which makes it that much more enjoyable :wink:.
+Designing humans is full of faults, which makes it that much more enjoyable :wink: